 Grade Five: Focus on the geographical development of the United States and other nations in the Western Hemisphere.

 According to the standards of the American Council on the Teaching of Foreign Language, the United States “must educate students who are linguistically and culturally equipped to communicate successfully in a pluralistic American society and abroad.”

 At Villa Maria Academy, we share the vision of a “future in which all students will develop and maintain proficiency in English and at least in one other language.”
 Who is quoted here?
 Our mission of preparing girls to become Christian women who assume leadership roles in society compels us to equip our students with the tools that will accomplish this task.
-Spanish is taught to students in Kindergarten through Fifth grade.
+Spanish is taught to students in Kindergarten through eighth grade.
 This weekly instruction provides the girls with the basics of conversational Spanish, as well as exposing them to Spanish culture.

 Lower Villa has served as a strong foundation and springboard for high school, college, and beyond.
 It allowed our girls to grow in leadership and service while becoming confident, well-educated, young women.
 The all-girl, tight-knit community allowed our girls to spend their formative years feeling safe to explore their interests, leadership roles, and spirituality.” – The Heppelmann family, ’15, ’17, ’18